ghapsara/guruhhapsara.dev/src/content/2022-08-29-elasticsearch-disaster-recovery-mode/index.md

 }
 ```

 Just by looking at the `active_shards` field, we knew that there was more likely we were arriving closer to restore our cluster.
+We went to the shard endpoint, indices came to progress online.
+They started to become available.

 ```bash
 curl http://localhost:9200/_cat/shards?v